 Mr. Qirngnuq (interpretation): Thank you, Mr. Speaker.
 I also thank the minister for the adequate response to my first question.
-The topic of my next question was brought up earlier by my colleague.
+My next question is in regard to a question brought up earlier by my colleague.

-(interpretation ends) Mr. Speaker, my colleague from Arviat North-Tikirarjuaq raised the issue of travel during the COVID-19 pandemic and the increasing levels of concern about Nunavummiut who travel to and from the south.
+(interpretation ends) Mr. Speaker, my colleague from Arviat North-Tikirarjuaq raised the issue of travel during the COVID-19 pandemic and the increased levels of concern about Nunavummiut who travel to and from the south.